 In addition to a myriad of publications in academic journals, Professor Damodaran is the author of several highly-regarded and widely-used academic texts on Valuation, Corporate Finance, and Investment Management.

-Proficiency and knowledge of basic accounting and the principles of finance are required.
-But beyond that, this certificate course is for analysts, financial officers, and portfolio managers seeking a deeper understanding of Corporate Finance, and the skills and knowledge to confidently make financial decisions.
+Proficiency and knowledge of basic accounting and the principles of finance are preferred but not required.
+An accounting supplement, for those needing additional support, is included as part of the offering.
+This certificate course is for analysts, financial officers, and portfolio managers seeking a deeper understanding of Corporate Finance, and the skills and knowledge to confidently make financial decisions.

 There are three fundamental skills you should bring to class on day one: